Output Control File

 The extra file generation is through a post process plugin.
 All the hidden and alias defined in the previous section aren't honored in the extra file.

-Apart from the files presenting the generated data, an extra output file can be generated by defining an extra
+Apart from the files presenting the generated data, an extra output file can be generated by defining an extra property.

 The extra file may contain any data generated or user uploaded.
 Through configuration, one of the following two files can be created: